noe1209/noe1209/README.md

 - 👋 Hi, I’m @noe1209
 - 👀 I’m interested in ...
-Learn programing
+Learn
 - 🌱 I’m currently learning ...
 Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...